Skip to main content

 Successful communication is the goal

 I often work with parents to take the pressure off of vocal communication.
-I am not suggesting they give up on vocal communication.
+I am not suggesting they to give up on vocal communication.
 We can always hope for vocal communication while focussing on functional communication.
 The ultimate goal is successful communication.
 Communication is a right for all children.
 We want the child to be able to express themselves, ask for what they want and need, and become as independent as they can.
 And all of this is possible, even if they were to remain non-speaking throughout their life.
 And if a child is non-speaking, there are tools and techniques to implement encourage and assist speech.

 I am a strong advocate of empowering parents and building their capacity to support their child’s communication in natural settings across all aspects of their day.
 I suggest parents/caregivers meet the child where they are at communicatively.
 So, are they pointing, hand-leading, or making any sounds?
 I encourage parents to see anything the child is doing to express themselves as their way of trying to connect and communicate.